Born Jun 3, 2000 · Helsinki, Finland

 Sanni Ahola

-Ahola spent five seasons at St. Cloud State University, playing 84 games and posting a .917 save percentage across her NCAA tenure.
-In 2024 she earned WCHA Goaltender of the Year honors along with a First Team All-WCHA selection, then received a Third Team All-WCHA nomination in 2025.
-Her professional roots stretch back further: in 2018–19 she led the Mestis (W) league with a .962 save percentage, and her club HIFK earned promotion to Neisten Liiga the following season.
+Ahola spent five years at St. Cloud State University in the NCAA, playing 84 games and posting a .917 save percentage over that stretch.
+In 2024 she was named WCHA Goaltender of the Year and earned First Team All-WCHA honours, followed by a Third Team selection in 2025.

-Away from the rink, Ahola majored in Biology — Biodiversity, Ecology and Evolution, and has cited a long-term interest in working with animals.
+Away from the rink, Ahola majored in Biology — Biodiversity, Ecology and Evolution, and has described herself as a passionate animal lover with an interest in working with animals in the future.

 Career Highlights